-The Planning & Engineering Manager, who was replaced by the Mining Engineer, is a regular employee of the Company, and is the only managerial employee who has received compensation from the Company for the last three years.
+The Mining Engineer is a regular employee of the Company and is the only managerial employee who has received compensation from the Company for the last three years.
 The current Mining Engineer as of reporting date is Ms. Mae Lean Langcay.
 For the executive officers of the Company, such as the President, Chief Finance Officer, General Manager, Corporate Secretary, Treasurer, Head of Finance, Assistant Corporate Secretary and Special Projects Head, there is no compensation given by the Company for their services, as they are performing the said services not as regular employees of the Company but pursuant to the Management Agreement between the Company and OLC.